-The Company has been reviewing recently revised regulations for permitting required to re-commence drilling at Cañariaco and has been advised that a recent change in Peruvian Government regulations may allow the Company to re-initiate drilling under the permit originally approved in August 2014.
-This is the result of a new Government regulation DL N°1394 (Sept 6, 2018) which has now given Environmental Certificates a validity period of up to 5 years.
-The company has requested confirmation from the Ministry of Energy and Mines ("MEM") and the Mining Environment Affairs Office ("DGAAM") that this Government regulation does apply to the Company's 2014 drilling permit.
+In 2019, the Company reviewed recently revised regulations for permitting required to re-commence drilling at Cañariaco and was advised that a recent change in Peruvian government regulations may allow the Company to re-initiate drilling under the permit originally approved in August 2014.
+This is the result of a new government regulation DL N°1394 (Sept 6, 2018) which has now given Environmental Certificates a validity period of up to 5 years.
+The company has requested confirmation from the Ministry of Energy and Mines ("MEM") and the Mining Environment Affairs Office ("DGAAM") that this government regulation does apply to the Company's 2014 drilling permit.